-The HEA allocates close to a billion in state funds annually through what is called the Recurrent Grant Allocation Model – RGAM.
+The HEA allocates over a billion in state funds annually through what is called the Recurrent Grant Allocation Model – RGAM

 There are 3 separate, but related, elements to the funding allocation model: